For health care needs, start with your doctor.

 You have the right to go to any hospital or other settings for emergency services.
 You do not need to call your primary care provider or get a prior authorization to receive emergency medical care.

 After-hours and Urgent Care

 Except in a true emergency, if you have a sudden health problem, call your doctor first!

 Even if your doctor’s office is closed for the day or on a weekend or holiday, call the office anyway.
 An answering service will make sure your doctor gets your message.
 Listen very carefully to the instructions that the answering service gives to you.
 It might take a little while for your doctor to get back to you, but your doctor will call you back and tell you what you should do.

 The doctor’s office may direct you to an Urgent Care Center in the Steward Health Choice Utah provider network.
 Look in your Steward Health Choice Utah Provider Directory for the Urgent Care Centers near to your home or search in our online directory.

 Important: You may be charged a $8.00 co-pay if you are seen in the emergency room when it is not an emergency (If you are 17 or younger or if you are pregnant you will not be charged.)

 Emergency or Urgent Care Outside of Your Service Area

 Your service area is the county in which you live.
 If you travel outside your service area and you need medical care, Steward Health Choice Utah will pay for emergency services only.
-You may use an urgent care facility in an emergency situation, if you are outside of your service area.
-Keep in mind, hospitals and urgent care centers outside of Utah must be willing to register with DWS and bill Steward Health Choice Utah for the services.
+You may use an urgent care facility in an emergency situation if you are outside of your service area.

 All other medical care must wait until you return to your service area.
 In most cases, Steward Health Choice Utah will not pay for prescriptions that you get outside the state of Utah.
 Steward Health Choice Utah cannot cover or reimburse for any medical or healthcare services you get while outside the United States.